Analysis of the $X(4475/4710)$, $X(4500/4700)$, $Z_{c}(4600)$, $Z_{\bar{c}\bar{s}}(4600)$ and related tetraquark states with the QCD sum rules: Numerical results and discussions

-In the present analysis, we would like set the continuum threshold parameters as $\sqrt{s_0}=M_X+0.60\pm 0.10\,\rm{GeV}$, then vary the continuum threshold parameters $s_0$ and Borel parameters $T^2$ to meet with the four criteria:\\ $\bullet$ Pole dominance at the hadron side;\\ $\bullet$ Convergence of the operator product expansion;\\ $\bullet$ Appearance of the enough flat Borel platforms;\\ $\bullet$ Satisfying the modified energy scale formula,\\ via trial and error.
+In the present analysis, we would like to set the continuum threshold parameters as $\sqrt{s_0}=M_X+0.60\pm 0.10\,\rm{GeV}$, then vary the continuum threshold parameters and Borel parameters to meet with the four criteria:\\ $\bullet$ Pole dominance at the hadron side;\\ $\bullet$ Convergence of the operator product expansion;\\ $\bullet$ Appearance of the enough flat Borel platforms;\\ $\bullet$ Fulfillment of the modified energy scale formula,\\ via trial and error.
 We define the pole contributions (PC),

 and the contributions of the vacuum condensates $D(n)$ of dimension $n$,

 in the same way as in our previous works.